sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ## [1] FALSE FALSE FALSE FALSE  TRUE  TRUE  TRUE
 ```

 A subset of the elements of a vector can also be selected by providing a vector of logical values between brackets after the identifier.
-A new vector returned, containing only the values for which a `TRUE` value has been specified correspondingly.
+A new vector is returned, containing only the values for which a `TRUE` value has been specified correspondingly.

 ```r